© Crown copyright 2018

 Transfers of business from ring-fencing bodies, reclaim funds and banking businesses each currently require the regulators to obtain a certificate of consent from relevant EEA regulators where the transfer is to a body in an EEA state in order for the court to sanction a transfer.
 The requirement to obtain consent from home state regulators will fall away on exit.

-However, the main provisions in Part 7 relate to insurance business transfers.
+However, the most significant provisions in Part 7 relate to insurance business transfers.

 Part 7 insurance business transfers are restricted to firms operating in the EEA in accordance with the Solvency II Directive (Directive 2009/138/EC of the European Parliament and of the Council of 25 November 2009 on the taking-up and pursuit of the business of Insurance and Reinsurance).
 This EU framework attaches several conditions to a Part 7 insurance business transfer, including cooperation between EU supervisors, so that a transfer can be approved.

 Once the UK leaves the EU, this framework for insurance business transfers, based on the mutual recognition of home state procedures, will no longer operate effectively.
-The FSMA provisions facilitating transfers of insurance business from the EEA to the UK or from the UK to another EEA state will therefore be revoked.
+The FSMA provisions facilitating transfers of insurance business from the EEA to the UK or from the UK to another EEA state will therefore be repealed.
 After exit, EEA branches authorised in the UK will be treated in the same way that third-country branches are treated now.
-Part 7 transfers will be possible from third-country branches authorised in the UK to other institutions within the UK, and from UK-authorised persons to UK-authorised branches of third-country firms.
-Accordingly, consequential amendments to the legislative provisions for a business transfer scheme will need to be made.3
+Part 7 transfers will continue to be possible from third-country branches authorised in the UK to other bodies within the UK, and from UK-authorised persons to UK-authorised branches of third-country firms.

-In order to avoid disruption to firms that are already in the process of making a Part 7 insurance transfer between UK and EEA entities, onshoring legislation will be used to introduce a savings provision in relation to insurance business transfer schemes.
+In order to avoid disruption to firms that are already in the process of making a Part 7 insurance transfer between UK and EEA entities, onshoring legislation will introduce a savings provision in relation to insurance business transfer schemes.
 This will allow up to two years from exit day for parties who have already initiated a transfer of insurance business under the pre-exit process to obtain a court order sanctioning the transfer.
 For the savings provision to be available, a regulatory transaction fee must have been paid to the PRA and an independent expert required for the transfer should have been appointed by exit day.
 It should be noted that the ability of the saving provision to facilitate completion of a Part 7 insurance transfer initiated before exit may be dependent on EEA states formally recognising business transfers involving UK firms or policies.
+This savings provision will be included in a subsequent EU Exit instrument.

 There are also provisions in Schedule 12 to FSMA which relate to transfers involving Switzerland.
 On exit from the EU, the UK will no longer be party to the EU-Swiss framework agreement on financial services.
 The government is working with Switzerland to replace this agreement on a bilateral basis.
 Existing provisions in Schedule 12 which relate to insurance business transfers involving Switzerland are therefore being amended and retained to facilitate this future agreement for Swiss firms and the Swiss supervisory authority.